 Directions

-- Prepare the Ground Beef Filling: Heat the olive oil in a skillet over medium heat.
-Add the diced onion and minced garlic, sautéing until soft.
-Then, add the ground beef, breaking it apart, and cook until fully browned.
-Season with salt and pepper to taste.
+- Prepare the Ground Beef Filling: Heat oil in a skillet over medium heat.
+Add onion and garlic, cook till soft.
+Add ground beef, break it apart and brown it.
+Season with salt and pepper.

-- Layering the Casserole: Preheat your oven to 350°F (175°C).
-In a baking dish, spread a thin layer of enchilada sauce on the bottom.
-Lay down a layer of tortillas, followed by a portion of the beef mixture, and a sprinkle of cheese.
-Repeat these layers until all ingredients are used, finishing with a layer of tortillas topped with enchilada sauce and cheese.
+- Layering the Casserole: Preheat oven to 350°F (175°C).
+Spread a thin layer of enchilada sauce on the bottom of a baking dish.
+Lay down tortillas, then beef and cheese.
+Keep layering till you run out.
+Top with sauce and cheese.

-- Baking: Cover the dish with foil and bake for 20 minutes.
-After this time, remove the foil and bake for an additional 10-15 minutes, or until the cheese is bubbly and golden.
+- Baking: Cover with foil and bake 20 minutes.
+Remove foil and bake another 10–15 minutes or until cheese is bubbly and slightly golden.

 Advice and Tips

-- Storing and reheating leftovers: Store in an airtight container in the fridge.
-Reheat in the oven or microwave until warmed through.
+- Storing and reheating leftovers: Keep in fridge in an airtight container.
+Warm in the oven or microwave.

 Suggested Pairings

-- Side salads: Serve alongside fresh pico de gallo or guacamole for a refreshing contrast.
+- Side salads: Pico de gallo or guacamole add a fresh contrast.

-- Complementary sides: Spanish rice and refried beans make for great accompaniments, rounding out the meal with additional flavors.
+- Complementary sides: Spanish rice and refried beans are classic choices.

 Serving Suggestions